-The main goals of the Scientific Working Group “Precision Medicine” are as follows:
+The main goals of the Specialized Working Group “Precision Medicine” are as follows:

 1. Promoting cooperation activities on genomic profiling in clinical practice:

 - Developing tools for detecting genomic patterns relevant to disease development, progression, and treatment.